awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-codebuild-devicefarm.md

    If you use Device Farm built\-in tests, you can skip this step\.

-1. To create your build project in AWS CodeBuild, do the following:
+1. To create your build project in CodeBuild, do the following:

-   1. Sign in to the AWS Management Console and open the AWS CodeBuild console\.
+   1. Sign in to the AWS Management Console and open the CodeBuild console\.

    1. If a welcome page is displayed, choose **Get started**\.